syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Math-Trigonometry.md

-* x: The number for which the density of the standard normal distribution is calculated.
+* x: The number for which the  probability density is calculated.